HaotianYu123/HaotianYu123.github.io/pages/about.md

          leading electric vehicle company, Nasdaq: Li.

-•	Signal Processing & Data Warehousing: Built data pipeline and ETL on ODS data from car end CANLOG signals and SOA signals to cloud, and processed ODS data to extract features, capturing usage condition characteristics, time-domain features, frequency-domain condition features, and problem features, etc, and stored them in data warehouses, then to data mart using Scala Apache Spark and Pyspark.
+•	Signal Processing & Data Warehousing: Built data pipeline and ETL on ODS data from car end CANLOG signals, SOA signals and software telemetry to cloud, and processed ODS data to extract features, capturing usage condition characteristics, time-domain features, frequency-domain condition features, and problem features, etc, and stored them in data warehouses, then to data mart using Scala Apache Spark and Pyspark.
 Eventually, he automated real-time/batch-processed data-driven reports using Python Streamlit and deployed them to vehicle engineers in order to improve vehicle IVDP (Intelligent Vehicle Development Process).
 Optimized data warehousing and SQL queries, resulting in a 25% increase in performance tuning and a 10% decrease in spark job failure rate.
 Solved data-skewed problems on optimizing partitions.